reneehickman/node-mysql/README.md

 # Bamazon (node-mysql)
-Bamazon is an Amazon-like storefront CLI application created using `Node.js`, `MySQL` & `inquirer` NPM.
+Bamazon is an Amazon-like storefront CLI application created using `Node.js`, `MySQL` & `inquirer` npm.
 Output is styled with `Chalk` and `tty-table` NPM's.
 This app takes in customer orders, calculates the sales price, and depletes stock from the store's Inventory.

 `.gitignore` is used to hide database username and password which are stored locally and kept safe through abstraction with `.env`, requiring users to provide their own MySQL username and password if they intend to use the app.